jorginagarcia04/TFG_Jorgina_Garcia/README.md

 | Script file | Description |
 | ----------------------------- | ----------------------- |
-taxonomy_analysis.R | Script used to filter and process the taxonomy classification tables, calculate relative abundances and interpretate the results. | abundance_graphs.R | Script used to make graphs to visually represent the results. | pipeline_graphs.R | Scripts used to make graphs to show effectiveness of the bioinformatics pipeline. |
+taxonomy_analysis.R | Script used to filter and process the taxonomy classification tables, calculate relative abundances and interpretate the results. | abundance_graphs.R | Script used to make abundance graphs to visually represent the results. | coverage_plotter.R | Scripts used to make genome coverage plots from alignments against a reference genome. |